paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 (1) The National Transportation Safety Board shall investigate or have investigated (in detail the Board prescribes) and establish the facts, circumstances, and cause or probable cause of—

-  (A) an aircraft accident the Board has authority to investigate under [section 1132 of this title](./chapter-011-national-transportation-safety-board.md#section-1132) or an aircraft accident involving a public aircraft as defined by section 40102(a)(37) 11 See References in Text note below. of this title other than an aircraft operated by the Armed Forces or by an intelligence agency of the United States;
+  (A) an aircraft accident the Board has authority to investigate under [section 1132 of this title](./chapter-011-national-transportation-safety-board.md#section-1132) or an aircraft accident involving a public aircraft as defined by [section 40102(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40102/a&num=0&edition=prelim) other than an aircraft operated by the Armed Forces or by an intelligence agency of the United States;

   (B) a highway accident, including a railroad grade crossing accident, the Board selects in cooperation with a State;